Mufeez-dev/cosmic-ray-detection-using-soramame-data/README.md

-# Cosmic Ray Detection\n\nThis repository contains code and data analysis for detecting and analyzing cosmic ray events using smartphone.
+# Cosmic Ray Detection
+This repository contains code and data analysis for detecting and analysing cosmic ray events using a smartphone.